As a customer success professional, you talk to your customers every day and gather a ton of feedback straight from the frontlines.

 In short, customer feedback seems to vanish into a black hole, they told me.
 If you’re in customer success and relate to this sense of frustration, you’re not alone.

 I want to be clear that this study is a work in progress.
-I encourage you to watch this Gainsight webinar to discover our Phase One findings and dive deeper into the findings I discuss in this article.
-In Phase Two, we’ll talk to product managers to hear their side of the story.
+I encourage you to watch this Gainsight webinar to discover our findings and dive deeper into the ones I discuss in this article.

 The Core Feedback Loop